Infixo/WWR-UITweaks/README.md

 - World view.
   - City names are colored based on how overcrowded their indirect capacity is.
 Red cities no longer accept indirect passengers.
   - (0.5) Resorts are marked with an umbrella icon.
+  - (0.6) RClick opens routes, w/ Shift opens a Hub.
+  - (0.6) Info about number of routes in a city available on the map.
+- InfoUI
   - (0.4) Improved vehicles tooltips.
+  - (0.6) Button to close all floating windows at once.

 ### Explorers (new columns)
 - Countries.
 Average city level, how many cities are not connected to any lines.